 Because haven’t you had enough already?

 I enjoy Medium.
 I enjoy writing.
 I enjoy the internet.
 There’s not much that ruins that, really.
-I will likely be participating in these activities for a long time.

 People sometimes can be confused on WHAT exactly a troll is.
 For educational purposes, here are some resources, to which I refer to for a large majority of this piece.